The computer science curriculum is designed to prepare students to enter the rapidly expanding field of computing.

-The four-year undergraduate curriculum in Computer Science at Texas A&M provides a sound preparation in computing, as well as in science, mathematics, English, and statistics.
+The four-year undergraduate curriculum in Computer Science at Texas A&M provides a sound preparation in computing, as well as in science, mathematics, English and statistics.
 Students take a broad set of core computer science courses in the early semesters, which exposes them to the main concepts in computing.
-During the later semesters, students take elective computer science courses drawn from four tracks (algorithms and theory, computer systems, software, and information and intelligent systems) to provide both breadth and depth.
+During the later semesters, students take elective computer science courses drawn from three tracks (systems, software and languages, and information and applications) to provide both breadth and depth.
 The electives can be used to tailor the curriculum to match the student’s interests.
 Graduate courses may be taken by qualified students for some of the electives.

-A major in Computer Science includes an area of concentration that allows students to design a course of study that complements their computer science coursework and takes advantage of opportunities offered by other departments across the university.
+A major in Computer Science includes complementary electives that allow students to design a course of study that takes advantage of opportunities offered by other departments across the university.

 Program Mission